 - May 14 Recording: Virtual patient visits: Technology and implementation

-- May 20 Webinar: Into the fire..responding to a crisis and managing the challenges to professionalism
+- May 20 Recording: Into the fire..responding to a crisis and managing the challenges to professionalism

-- May 27 Webinar: COVID19 - Meeting the Challenges in Primary Care: Part 3
+- May 27 Recording: COVID19 - Meeting the Challenges in Primary Care: Part 3

 - ICU training